black-parrot/black-parrot/docs/getting_started.md

 Each testbench supports a set of actions which act upon that specific testbench.
 These include:
 - lint (lints the DUT of a single testbench)
 - build (builds a single testbench)
+  - build_dump (builds with waveform dump enabled)
+  - build_cov (builds with line+toggle coverage enabled)
 - sim (runs a single test)
 - blood (generates bloodgraph based on stall information; you must build and run with CORE_PROFILE_P=1)
+- wave (opens a waveform viewer for the dump file, either GTKWave or Synopsys DVE)
 - check_design (checks for DC elaborability, which is a proxy for synthesizability)
-- regress (runs a suite of tests.
-This target is only defined for select testbenches)
+- run_testlist (runs a suite of tests.
+This target may behave differently on different testbenches)
+- report (prints a summary of reports and erroring actions

 ### Supported TOOLs
 BlackParrot supports these tools for simulation and design checking.
 We welcome contributions for additional tool support, especially for open-source tools.